 I mean, getting kids to go to sleep on any given day can be difficult.
 Now, throw in being at a hotel room or a tent when camping, and you have a whole new set of challenges on your hands.

-Frustrating and exhausting, but keep it together as here are 8 kid travel sleep tips that will help get your child ready for sleep.
+Frustrating and exhausting, but keep it together as here are the best tips for better sleep when traveling with children.

 Walk them through taking a deep breathe in and then slowly exhale.
 You may even want to tell them to put a hand on their belly so they can feel their belly fill up with air when breathing in and then go down when exhaling.